sa64r/sa64r/README.md

 - Academically I come from an aerospace engineering background so feel free to ask me about anything related to that

+- I've worked at a YC Startup that was in the process of turning into a scale up

-- Currently I work at a YC backed startup so feel free to ask me about startups and the startup ecosystem
+- Currently I work at an early stage AI startup as a founding engineer building an agent for the recruiement industry

 ## 🚀 Languages and Tools